Colorful Karlovy Vary is the Best European Spa Town You’ve Never Heard Of

 2. Visit a spa…even a Beer Spa!

-As I mentioned, the mineral hot springs of Karlovy Vary are primarily for consuming rather than soaking.
+As I mentioned, the mineral hot springs of Karlovy Vary are primarily for consumption rather than soaking.

 Elizabeth Spa – The other option is the Elizabeth Baths which features Communist-era baths downstairs and a variety of spa services upstairs.
 The prices are reasonable and the building itself is worth a visit just for the retro historical feel.